thinkshout/thinkshout/_services/digital-ecosystem.md

 ---
-layout: expertise-detail
+layout: services-detail
-body-class: expertise
+body-class: services
-title: CRM & Engagement Tools
+title: Digital Ecosystem
 leadin: |
   Increase Engagement Across All Channels
-slug: engagement-tools
+slug: digital-ecosystem
-tag: Engagement Tools
+tag: Digital Ecosystem
+redirect_from: "/expertise/engagement-tools"

 images:
-  hero: ts_redesign/expertise/crm.jpg
+  hero: ts_redesign/services/crm.jpg
-  icon: expertise/icon-tools.svg
+  icon: services/icon-tools.svg
 blurb: |
   Users experience nonprofits across channels, not departments.
 Every interaction is an opportunity to increase their engagement – or lose their support entirely.
 We help our clients break information out of silos and flow across their distributed third-party systems.
 We understand constituent management systems so well, we even developed our own.
 blurb_short: |